MoudnibAnas/translator-app/ARCHITECTURE.md

 # Darija Translator Application Architecture

 ## System Overview
-A modern web application for translating English text and audio to Moroccan Darija (Darija) with JWT-based authentication.
+A comprehensive translation platform for translating English text and audio to Moroccan Darija (Darija) with JWT-based authentication.
+The system includes a Spring Boot backend, React web application, and Chrome browser extension for seamless translation across different contexts.

 ## Architecture Description for AI Design